wp-plugins/sgr-nextpage-titles/readme.txt

 == Installation ==

 1. Upload the `sgr-nextpage-titles` folder to the `/wp-content/plugins/` directory
-2. Activate the SGR Nextpage titles plugin through the 'Plugins' menu in WordPress
+2. Activate the SGR Nextpage Titles Plugin through the 'Plugins' menu in WordPress
 4. Add few `[nextpage title="Pretty title"]` codes to your posts

 = Styling =